-- Receiving the vaccination should not be painful and most people have experienced only mild side effects.
+Pfizer and Moderna Covid-19 vaccines require two dosages, spaced 3-4 weeks apart.
+Receiving the vaccination should not be painful, and most people have experienced only mild side effects.
 See quotes below from people who have received the COVID-19 vaccine and their experiences,

-The Current Available Covid-19 Vaccines Require 2 Shots
+The Current Available COVID-19 Vaccines

+Dr. Ramin Ahmadi, MD, MPH, explains that "while it is possible to become immune after one dose, the second dose ensures that the body has developed the necessary immunity for increased efficacy."
 Your body should develop full immunity within two weeks of receiving the second dose of the vaccine.
-Your second dose of the Covid-19 vaccine should be the same brand as the first dose you receive.
+Your second dose of the COVID-19 vaccine should be the same brand as the first dose you receive.

-You Will Receive A Vaccination Card After Getting Your First COVID-19 Dose
+You Will Receive a Vaccination Card After Getting Your First COVID-19 Dose

-After getting the Covid-19 vaccine, you will receive a vaccination card stating that you received your first dose of the vaccine.
+After getting the COVID-19 vaccine, you will receive a vaccination card stating that you received your first dose of the vaccine.
 The card will also tell you when you need to return to receive your second dose.

-These cards serve as a good reminder of when to come back for your second dose as well as proof that you have been vaccinated.
+These cards serve as a good reminder of when to come back for your second dose, as well as proof that you have been vaccinated.
 Showing this card or another medical record may eventually be required to return to work or travel internationally.

 The Vaccine Injection Should Not Be Very Painful

-Covid-19 vaccines are administered through an intramuscular injection, which is a shot in your arm.
+COVID-19 vaccines are administered through an intramuscular injection, which is a shot in your arm.
 Getting this shot should feel like the flu shot or any other vaccination.

 Most Side Effects Of The Vaccine Should Be Mild; Here's What It Feels Like

+Some recipients of the COVID-19 vaccines experienced mild side effects.
+Side effects are a normal part of getting vaccinated.
 Other vaccines, such as the MMR shot, may elicit side effects as well.
 Dr. Ahmadi notes that "every good vaccine stimulates the immune system.
-During the course of this stimulation, some inflammatory substances are released in the body and cause symptoms like aches, fatigue, or fever."
+During this stimulation, some inflammatory substances are released in the body and cause symptoms like aches, fatigue, or fever."

-The most common side effects of the Covid-19 vaccine include tiredness, pain at the site of injection, chills, muscle pain, joint pain, and fever.
+The most common side effects of the COVID-19 vaccine include tiredness, pain at the site of injection, chills, muscle pain, joint pain, and fever.
 It is possible to experience these symptoms after either dose; however, it is more common to experience them after the second dose.

 Mike Gnitecki, Firefighter & Paramedic in Texas, also experienced very minimal side effects: "I had upper arm pain beginning around 10 hours after I got the shot, and the arm pain lasted for about 12-16 hours and then stopped.
 I did not experience any other symptoms."
 Gnitecki received his first vaccine dose three weeks ago.

 Jamie Hickey, who works at a retirement home, experienced more noticeable side effects.
-She reported that "the day after the shot, my arm was very sore and I had a headache coupled with slight stomach cramps.
+She reported that "the day after the shot, my arm was very sore, and I had a headache coupled with slight stomach cramps.
 These symptoms lasted for a couple of days then they diminished."

-You May Be Charged Administrative Fees for the Covid-19 Vaccine
+You May Be Charged Administrative Fees for the COVID-19 Vaccine

+We estimate that these fees can range from $16 to $29 per dose.
 In addition, once the pandemic is over, the federal government may no longer cover the cost of the vaccine.

-You Should Continue To Wear a Mask After Getting the Covid-19 Vaccine
+You Should Continue To Wear a Mask After Getting the COVID-19 Vaccine